-The Dept of Labor also shows that the employment of heavy and tractor-trailer truck drivers should grow by 5% during the same time.
-This is a great indicator that the future demand of the trucking industry is strong.
+The Dept of Labor also shows that the employment of tractor-trailer truck drivers should grow by 5% during the same time.
+This is a strong indicator that the future demand of the trucking industry is strong.

 The e-Commerce Economy

-As Americans buy and sell more products online, they become increasingly reliant on shipments made to their door.
+As Americans buy and sell more products online, they increasingly rely on shipments made to their door.
 No longer do Americans expect to buy everything at their local brick-and-mortar stores.

 Related Jobs in the Trucking Industry

-There is not much upward mobility in the traditional sense in the trucking business, but there is plenty of lateral movement, allowing a driver with a Class A CDL tons of options.
+There is not much upward mobility in the traditional sense in the trucking business, but there is plenty of lateral movement.
+Drivers with a Class A CDL still have many options.
 Experienced drivers may find themselves interested in the following related fields:

 - Truck Driver Training Instructor